COQ AU VIN WITH ROAST GRAPES

 10. Divide and cut the grapes into small branches and drizzle with a little olive oil and a pinch of salt.
 Sit the grapes on top of the chicken and then return the pan to the oven without the lid and roast for 15-25 minutes until the grapes are just starting to split and blister and some juice has run into the sauce.

 Serve the Coq au Vin with mashed potatoes and pickled silverskin onions.
-Traditionally Coqau Vin is cooked and served with pearl onions - these baby onions can be troublesome to come by and a real pain to peel and prep en masse!
-We cheated and serve ours with the very widely available, and very untraditional pickled silverskin onions.
-Widely available, we also think they work fantastically with this dish as the acidity really cuts through the rich sauce.
+Whilst traditionally Coq au Vin is cooked and served with pearl onions, these baby onions can be troublesome to come by and a real pain to peel and prep en masse!
+So we cheated and serve ours with the very widely available, and very untraditional pickled silverskin onions.
+Not only are they easier to find, but we also think they work fantastically with this dish as the acidity really cuts through the rich sauce.